spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 ### 7.6 HazardousSubstanceClass {#DigitalBatteryPassport_materialComposition_hazardousSubstances_hazardSubstanceClass}

-The *HazardousSubstanceClass* section categorizes the hazardous substances that may be present in the battery.
+The `HazardousSubstanceClass` section categorizes the hazardous substances that may be present in the battery.
 These classifications help identify the potential risks associated with specific materials used in battery production, ensuring compliance with safety regulations and promoting responsible handling and disposal.

----

 #### 7.6.1 AcuteToxicity {#DigitalBatteryPassport_materialComposition_hazardousSubstances_hazardousSubstanceClass_AcuteToxicity}

-The *AcuteToxicity* class includes substances that can cause harmful effects shortly after exposure, potentially leading to severe health issues or environmental damage.
+The `AcuteToxicity` class includes substances that can cause harmful effects shortly after exposure, potentially leading to severe health issues or environmental damage.
 This classification is essential for risk assessment and safety management.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|
 | **Term**         | AcuteToxicity                                                                        |
 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_materialComposition_hazardousSubstances_hazardousSubstanceClass_AcuteToxicity |

----

 #### 7.6.2 SkinCorrosionOrIrritation {#DigitalBatteryPassport_materialComposition_hazardousSubstances_hazardousSubstanceClass_SkinCorrosionOrIrritation}

-The *SkinCorrosionOrIrritation* class refers to substances that can cause damage to the skin or irritation upon contact.
+The `SkinCorrosionOrIrritation` class refers to substances that can cause damage to the skin or irritation upon contact.
 This classification is critical for developing safety guidelines and protective measures during manufacturing and use.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|
 | **Term**         | SkinCorrosionOrIrritation                                                            |
 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_materialComposition_hazardousSubstances_hazardousSubstanceClass_SkinCorrosionOrIrritation |

----

 #### 7.6.3 EyeDamageOrIrritation {#DigitalBatteryPassport_materialComposition_hazardousSubstances_hazardousSubstanceClass_EyeDamageOrIrritation}

-The *EyeDamageOrIrritation* class includes substances that can cause serious eye damage or irritation upon exposure.
+The `EyeDamageOrIrritation` class includes substances that can cause serious eye damage or irritation upon exposure.
 Identifying these substances is vital for ensuring proper labeling, safety protocols, and emergency response measures.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|